Spring Campus Plan

 Committed.
 Prepared.
 Together.

-PUC will resume classes via remote learning on September 14 and on-campus exceptions apply for all students in essential service programs and options are available for others needing to be on-campus.
+Classes for PUC's winter quarter will continue via remote learning with exceptions for all students in essential services programs and others as noted below.
 Our expectation is to bring students back on campus as soon as safely possible.
 Campus safety measures are in place and we will continue to update this page regularly with details about class and campus operations.

 We are here for you.

 Campus health and safety improvements are continuing across campus for those who will be here and to make PUC ready for a gradual, phased re-introduction of the full campus family as soon as we can.

 At least 6 feet is required, which isn't hard on our spacious campus.
 Adjustments are being made for dorms and other shared spaces.

 When distancing can't be guaranteed, face coverings will be required.